Don Ipson

 Don L. Ipson is an American politician.
 A Republican, he serves and represents the 29th District of the Utah State Senate.
 He was previously a member of the Utah House of Representatives representing District 75 from 2009 to 2016.
+He got re-elected on November 5, 2024 and his term will end on January 1, 2029.

 Personal life and career

 Ipson attended Panguitch High School and later earned his BA in Accounting and Business Administration from the LDS Business College.
 Ipson lives in St. George, Utah with his wife.
 He has four sons and ten grandchildren.
 He works in transportation, and is the CEO of DATS Trucking Inc.

 He participates in many organizations, including the Southern Utah Trucking Association (past president); Utah Trucking Association (past president); Dixie ATC (director and past chair); Utah College of Applied Technology (past chair); UDOT Motor Carrier Advisory Board (chairman); UHP Honorary Colonels (past chair); and the St. George Lions Club.